 Following three hours of debatable ‘sleep’, Baku was finally in sight after what seemed like an eternity of empty countryside.

-The city was primed, the fan zones were pumping and the fans were gathering momentum before the 11pm kick-off.
+The city was primed, the fan zones were pumping and the herds of supporters were gathering momentum before the 11pm kick-off.

 More like a pre-season friendly

 The English contingent were diluted out by the hoards of locals and fans from far reaches of the globe.